 Downy Yellow Violet

-Viola pubescens Aiton is the correct and accepted scientific name for the Downy Yellow Violet.
+Viola pubescens Aiton is the accepted scientific name for the Downy Yellow Violet.
 It was named and described as such by William Aiton in Hortus Kewensis in 1789.

 The genus, Viola L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 650 species in the Viola genus (as of 6-30-21 when this page was last updated).
-The genus is a member of the plant family Violaceae with a total of 25 genera.
-Those numbers could change periodically as updates are made by POWO.
+As of 1-17-23 when this page was last updated, Plants of the World Online lists 663 species in the Viola genus.
+The genus is a member of the plant family Violaceae with a total of 24 genera.
+Those numbers could change periodically as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.